-The Peter Nicholls Thames sailing barge is a traditional barge design that first introduced in 1980.
+The Peter Nicholls Thames sailing barge is a traditional barge design that was first introduced in 1980.
 Barge yachts were always popular between the wars.
 Our design is based on the lines of Giralda built by Pipers of Greenwich in 1897; reputedly the fastest Thames barge ever built.

 The sailing versions were superseded in our range by the Huffler motor sailer.
 But the Thames motor barge is still available from us and the simpler construction gives great value for money, for a comfortable cruising home, without compromising on the quality of build.
 An ideal barge to cruise Europe as a live aboard barge.
 The Thames sailing barge is still available to build too, we still have the original rigging plans.